ctu-vras/cras_msgs/README.md

 should be published to `TOPIC/heartbeat`.
 If this convention is followed, diagnostic tools can automatically assign the heartbeats to the correct base topics.

+### Brightness, BrightnessStamped, SetBrightness

+Brightness of e.g. a dimmable light with values ranging from 0.0 (dark) to 1.0 (full brightness).

+### ColorRGBAStamped, SetColor

+Color of e.g. a color light or observed object.

+### ElectricCurrent, ElectricCurrentMeasurement, ElectricCurrentStamped

+Representation of electric current measurements and values.

+### PowerSwitchState, PowerSwitchStateStamped

+State of an electric power switch (relay, transistor, FET...).

+### Voltage, VoltageMeasurement, VoltageStamped

+Representation of voltage measurements and values.

 ## C++ Helper - Pool-Allocated Sensor Messages

 Header `pool_allocated_sensor_msgs.h` contains several defines of alternative message types to `sensor_msgs` types,